dwadden/multivers/README.md

 MultiVers was formerly known as LongChecker.
 It's the exact same model; we just changed the name to emphasize different aspects of the modeling approach.
 I'm still in the process of changing the filenames within this repo.

-**Repository status**: We provide data, model checkpoints, and inference code for models trained on three scientific claim verification datasets: [SciFact](https://github.com/allenai/scifact), [CovidFact](https://github.com/asaakyan/covidfact), and [HealthVer](https://github.com/sarrouti/HealthVer) (see below for details).
+We provide data, model checkpoints, training and inference code for models trained on three scientific claim verification datasets: [SciFact](https://github.com/allenai/scifact), [CovidFact](https://github.com/asaakyan/covidfact), and [HealthVer](https://github.com/sarrouti/HealthVer) (see below for details).
 While the SciFact test set is not public, predictions made using the SciFact checkpoint will reproduce the results in the preprint and on the [SciFact leaderboard](https://leaderboard.allenai.org/scifact/submissions/public).

+**Update (January 2023)**: Code and data to train the models are now available.
+Apologies for the delay.

 **Update (May 2022)**: Apologies for the delay in getting the training code up.
 I will make sure that it is available by the time the work is presented at NAACL 2022, if not sooner.